alainshumbusho/RM-P1/README.md

 His Parents, both biological and Spiritual.

-Her Excellency The First Lady of Rwanda, Mrs Jeannette Kagame, for her excellent work empowering the Rwandan youth.
+Her Excellency The First Lady of Rwanda, Mrs Jeannette Kagame, for her excellent work empowering the Rwandan community and the youth.

 Anaya Abe N